JanethL/SlackPrivateWelcome/README.md

 Head over to [Autocode](http://autocode.stdlib.com/) on Standard Library and sign in or create a free account.
 If you have a Standard Library account click **Already Registered** and sign in using your Standard Library credentials.

 You’ll notice prebuilt templates for building webhooks, scheduled tasks, Slack slash commands, and Stripe workflows.
-Select **“Blank Prototype new code.”**
+Select **Blank Prototype new code**

 <img src= "https://assets-global.website-files.com/5c1a205a6edb848508d03ed7/5e6687eed339467f8eef5756_1_4rlT80WzamXaIjUEG32Zfg.png" width="400">